 - Sharing information with all involved parties and documenting the information of others.

 - Making a claim with the right insurance company, depending on the laws of the state where the accident occurred.

 - Discussing the car accident case with an attorney to determine legal standing.
+Find a lawyer.